-An entry point offer is a product or service that you can sell for CHEAP that provides such good value that your customers will be excited to purchase and will be likely to be blown away by your product or service.
+An entry point offer is a type of marketing offer.
+It's generally a product or service that you can sell for CHEAP that provides such good value that your customers will be excited to do more business with you in the future.

 You may be thinking, "Hey wait a minute, I'm not in the business of giving away my product or service for cheap!
 Why would I do this?"

 The reason you would promote an entry-point offer is to do two things:

 1) You are converting prospects into buyers.
 Even though they may just be spending a little bit of money with you at first, that's still a very important thing.
 It is much easier for you to sell higher-end products or services to people who have previously purchased from you.